 Derivatives are initially recognized at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 Changes in the fair values of trading derivatives are recognized to financial expenses, or financial income as appropriate.
 Changes in the fair value of derivative instruments classified as fair value hedges are also recognized under financial expenses, or financial income, along with the respective change in the fair value of the hedged asset or liability relating to the hedged risk.
 The portion of the gain or loss on the derivatives determined to be an effective cash flow hedges is recognized through other comprehensive income.
-Any remaining gain or loss and other comprehensive income.
+Any remaining gain or loss is recognized in profit or loss and presented as Income/ Expense for derivative transactions in the Consolidated statement of profit or loss and other comprehensive income.